keu/docs/astro/cli/get-started.md

 This tutorial guides you through the process of using the Astro CLI to create an Astro project, run your project in a local Airflow environment, and write DAGs.
 We will also cover how to use the Astronomer Registry to discover example DAGs and Airflow providers.

+After completing this tutorial, you should know how to:

+- Run a local Airflow environment using the Astro CLI.
+- Manage the Astro project directory.
+- Write a DAG from scratch.
+- Navigate the Airflow UI.
+- Use code from the Astronomer registry.

 ## Time to complete

 This tutorial can be completed in 1 hour or less.